MailTape/MailTape-v1/_posts/2017-04-16-Johnny Hawaii.md

 _Inès_: **"**No need to say anything about the Brian Jonestown Massacre, amazing psych band (with the coolest tambourine player).
 Taken from their album "Aufheben", _Viholliseni Maalla_ feels like a warm blanket, or walking through ethereal clouds, or seeing life through a sepia filter.
 Very comforting.**"**

 <p id="outroduction">That’s all folks!
 Thanks to [Johnny Hawaii](https://www.facebook.com/johnnyhawaiiband/ "Facebook") for his participation, and Anais for the illustration.
-Have a lazy Eastern Sunday, and enjoy the fact that your weekend won't be over so soon. </p>
+Have a lazy Sunday, and enjoy the fact that your weekend won't be over so soon for some of you. </p>